Nico-lezicos/Exchanges-Accounts-Management-Reports/README.md

 I am not a financial advisor, this document is not a financial advisement.
 Do not take anything as financial advice, ever.
 Make your own research
-This document has no official link with FTX
+These documents have no official links with any exchange and works thru API only

 ### Advisory General condition
 - I am not responsable of any trouble, any lost, any problem occured on you material and your computing.